-This listed building, which covers a surface area of 51,500 m², is being renovated in accordance with the highest professional standards, so as to respect the buildings' architecture and structure.
-It is destined to be a dynamic hub for the inhabitants of Lyon, which will expand the city’s reputation.
+This listed building, which covers a surface area of 51,500 m², has been renovated in accordance with the highest professional standards, so as to respect the buildings' architecture and structure.
+It is destined to be a dynamic hub for the inhabitants of Lyon, which expands the city’s reputation.

-In addition to the International City of Gastronomy, it will also house a 5-star InterContinental hotel with 143 rooms, a 2,740 m2 convention centre, shops, cafés, restaurants, offices, 11 apartments and a private car park.
-Last but not least, the external areas will include courtyards, a cloistered walkway and historic gardens, all of which make for a relaxing setting.
+In addition to the International City of Gastronomy, it also houses a 5-star InterContinental hotel with 143 rooms, a 2,740 m² convention centre, shops, cafés, restaurants, offices, 11 apartments and a private car park.
+Last but not least, the external areas include courtyards, a cloistered walkway and historic gardens, all of which make for a relaxing setting.

 See more on this top tip in COLLECTOR